TristanMarshall/codeChallenge/README.md

 ###### 1 (330) 608 3065
 ---
 #### Instructions:
 ###### "Please find the PSD referenced in the link below.
 Again I don’t have specific instructions, so feel free to explore programing techniques  as much as you want.
 You can go few different roads in terms of interactivity and mobile experience and its all up to you.
-When done please zip the files back and send it to dimo@losasso.com and cc Gabe at gklein@talener.com”
+When done please zip the files back and send it.
 ---
 #### Technologies used:
 - HTML5